florenceyuelin/florenceyuelin.github.io/index.md

    <details style="margin: 8px 0 16px 0;">
      <summary style="cursor:pointer; color:#2a9fd6; list-style:none; display:inline-block;">Abstract</summary>
      <p style="margin-top:10px; line-height:1.65; color:#555; max-width:42em; text-align:justify;">
        Why do governments increasingly invoke national security to criticize foreign multinational enterprises (MNEs), and how do affected firms respond?
-I argue that economic securitization (ES) is a strategic political tool, activated when host country legislators face competitive elections in constituencies exposed to foreign economic competition.
+I argue that <em>economic securitization (ES)</em> is a strategic political tool, activated when host country legislators face competitive elections in constituencies exposed to foreign economic competition.
 The phenomenon is striking but fleeting: it intensifies under joint electoral and economic pressure and recedes once that pressure passes.
 Yet, some ES bills acquire